-- Which is the most appropriate outcome measure? - · Should flare prevention be considered as a primary endpoint? - Should we use the same index to measure disease activity and flares in a clinical trial?
+- Which outcome measure is the most appropriate? - Should flare prevention be considered as a primary endpoint? - Should the same index be used to measure disease activity and flares in a clinical trial?

-Keeping patient safety and wellbeing first, an effort should be made in order to achieve consensus on finding the best tool to measure improvement in disease activity for lupus patients.
+Keeping patient safety and well-being first, an effort should be made to achieve consensus on finding the best tool for measuring improvement in disease activity in lupus patients.